metamorph-inc/openmeta-mms/docs/domains/fea.rst

 tools allow you to run multiple types of analyses by composing just one model.

-In the Metamorphosys tools, we build a design by instantiating components and joining their interfaces, yielding a **Component Assembly**.
+In the Metamorphosys tools, we start a design by instantiating components and joining their interfaces, yielding a **Component Assembly**.
 We call this process *composition*.
 From this composed design, we can generate new models and run analyses.